 - sharp ends or small parts like eyes, wheels, or buttons that can be pulled loose

 - small ends that can extend into the back of a baby's mouth

 - strings longer than 7 inches (18 centimeters)

 - parts that could become pinch points for small fingers

 - Most riding toys can be used once a child is able to sit up well while unsupported — but check the manufacturer's recommendations.
 Riding toys like rocking horses and wagons should come with safety harnesses or straps and be stable and secure enough to prevent tipping.

-- Hand-me-down and homemade toys should be carefully evaluated.
+- Hand-me-down and homemade toys should be checked carefully.
 They may not have undergone testing for safety.
-Do not give your infant painted toys made before 1978, as they might have paint that contains lead.
+Do not give your infant or toddler painted toys made before 1978, as they might have paint that contains lead.

-Check to see if a toy has been recalled by the Consumer Product Safety Commission (CPSC) by browsing their recall page, here.
-You also can join a mailing list to receive news about the most up-to-date toy recalls.
+Check to see if a toy has been recalled by the Consumer Product Safety Commission (CPSC) on their recall page.
+You also can sign up to get news about the most up-to-date toy recalls.

-- Never give your baby vending machine toys, which often contain small parts.
+- Never give your baby or toddler vending machine toys, which often contain small parts.